syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 If you have 5 columns in view, then you can set FrozenColumnsCount to a maximum value of 4.

-NOTE: RowHeader is frozen by default and works regardless of the FrozenColumnsCount property.
+N> RowHeader is frozen by default and works regardless of the FrozenColumnsCount property.

 ## Row Height Customization

-This section explains you about how to customize the height of the rows in SfDataGrid.
+This section explains you about how to customize the height of the rows in **SfDataGrid**.

-SfDataGrid provides you the options to customize the header row height and the row height of all the grid rows or particular rows based on your requirements.
-The following sections illustrates you about how to achieve this customization in SfDataGrid.
+**SfDataGrid** provides you the options to customize the header row height and the row height of all the grid rows or particular rows based on your requirements.
+The following sections illustrates you about how to achieve this customization in **SfDataGrid**.

 ### Customize HeaderRowHeight

-SfDataGrid allows you to customize the height of the header row by setting the SfDataGrid.HeaderRowHeight property.
+**SfDataGrid** allows you to customize the height of the header row by setting the **SfDataGrid.HeaderRowHeight** property.
 The default value of this property is 40.
 This property responds to runtime changes and hence you can customize it based on your requirement.
-Setting SfDataGrid.HeaderRowHeight to zero will collapse the header row in view.
+Setting **SfDataGrid.HeaderRowHeight** to zero will collapse the header row in view.

-The following code example illustrates how to customize header row height in SfDataGrid.
+The following code example illustrates how to customize header row height in **SfDataGrid**.

 {% highlight c# %}

 //Customizing header row height in SfDataGrid